Starlink for Digital Nomads 2026: Setup & Cost Guide

 Starlink Makes Sense If You:

-- Live in a van, RV, or boat — you need internet where cellular towers do not reach
+- Live in a van, RV, or boat — you need internet where cellular towers don’t reach

 - Spend time in rural or off-grid locations — mountain towns, beach communities, countryside